-In addition to the areas covered by the Self-Evaluation Checklist, the Self-Evaluation Report must contain in appendix the following supporting documents and any other relevant documentation that will contribute to assessing the institution and programme.:
+In addition to the areas covered by the Self-Evaluation Checklist, the Self-Evaluation_Report must contain in appendix the following supporting documents and any other relevant documentation that will contribute to assessing the institution and programme.:

-- Constitution and By-Laws of the theological school or equivalent documents of the institution's governmental arrangements. - Copy of Registration describing the school's legal status. - Annual Reports of the administrative head for the last three years. - Development or Strategic Plan for 5 years accompanied with current 1-year work plan.
-Include learning outcomes. - Financial Reports for the last three years (which will be treated with utmost confidentiality). - Job description of administrative officers and sample job descriptions of teaching staff. - Information Package/Course Catalogue.
+Annual Reports of the administrative head for the last three years.

+Development or Strategic Plan for 5 years accompanied with current 1-year work plan.
+Include learning outcomes.

+Financial Reports for the last three years (which will be treated with utmost confidentiality).

+Job description of administrative officers and sample job descriptions of teaching staff.

+Information Package/Course Catalogue.

-- Sample of a standard syllabus (or template) used for courses and learning activities. - Sample Application Form. - Sample Student Progress File. - A copy of student questionnaires used for the evaluation of faculty and courses. - Documentation outlining internal quality control policy. - Samples of feedback forms used by the faculty in evaluating a range of different student learning activities (ie, evaluation of research, oral work, exams, supervised ministry, etc.). - Sample Transcript and Diploma Supplement. - For Distance Learning: Sample of specific DL syllabi, model assignments, objective testing tools. - Where Distance Learning includes the use of Internet, provide examples of interaction. - Where Special Provisions are being used for admission requirements, provide samples of the procedures for admitting mature students, propedeutical year programmes or equivalency examinations.
+Sample of a standard syllabus (or template) used for courses and learning activities.

+Sample Application Form.

+Sample Student Progress File.

+A copy of student questionnaires used for the evaluation of faculty and courses.

+Documentation outlining internal quality control policy.

+Samples of feedback forms used by the faculty in evaluating a range of different student learning activities (ie, evaluation of research, oral work, exams, supervised ministry, etc.).

+Sample Transcript and Diploma Supplement.

+For Distance Learning: Sample of specific DL syllabi, model assignments, objective testing tools.

+Where Distance Learning includes the use of Internet, provide examples of interaction.

+Where Special Provisions are being used for admission requirements, provide samples of the procedures for admitting mature students, propedeutical year programmes or equivalency examinations.

-Part 4 Appendices
+Appendices